 by Dr Andy Cutler, cowritten with Rebecca Rust Lee

 “The material on this page, including the food lists, is copyright by Andrew Hall Cutler and used here with his permission.

 It may not be further reproduced or distributed.”

-In his excellent book “Amalgam Illness: Diagnosis and Treatment”, Andy Cutler informs us that many mercury-toxic people are intolerant to certain foods, commonly known as ‘sulfur foods’, which have a high free thiol content.
+In his excellent books, most recently “The Mercury Detoxification Manual”, Dr Andy Cutler educates that many mercury-toxic people are intolerant to certain foods, commonly known as ‘sulfur foods’, which have a high free thiol content.
 Consuming foods high in thiols raises the circulating thiol levels which in turn mobilizes mercury and creates symptoms.

 He notes, “You typically get a couple of hours of feeling good, energized, happy, and then libidinous, then you feel tired, draggy and depressed, which goes on for a day to a week.
 Of course if you are eating sulfur foods at each meal these all get stacked up and you can never figure out what is happening.”